 The Canal Grande

 Below is a selection of the most impressive buildings to be seen on the Canal Grande.
 To see both banks at once, make sure you get a seat at the front or the back of the vaporetto; and don’t miss the experience of a nocturnal boat ride.
+Book a private gondola ride for the ultimate experience.

 1. Calatrava Bridge